 - Pain and suffering, which covers any mental or physical distress from the accident or trauma

 - Loss of consortium, also known as loss of affection.
-This cannot be claimed by the person injured in a hit-and-run, but can be claimed by their spouse.
+This cannot be claimed by the person injured in a hit-and-run but can be claimed by their spouse.
 If there has been a lack of affection or intimacy since the accident from the injured spouse, damages can be recovered for this loss

 - Punitive damages can be awarded to punish the person who caused the hit-and-run.
-Depending on your state’s laws, punitive damages are based on the context and severity of the hit-and-run driver’s conduct, how much they have in assets and the likelihood that the person will do it again and cause others harm if not punished.
+Depending on your state’s laws, punitive damages are based on the context and severity of the hit-and-run driver’s conduct, how much they have in assets, and the likelihood that the person will do it again and cause others to harm if not punished.

 Speak with a Lawyer About Your Hit-and-Run Case

 If you’re unsure of where to begin after collecting evidence from your hit-and-run, call a car accident lawyer.
 Your lawyer’s job is to take care of every step in filing an insurance policy claim, prove that the other driver caused the hit-and-run, negotiate with the insurance company, and win damages for your insurance claim.
-The legal system is complex and can be difficult to navigate if you don’t know what your doing, but a personal injury lawyer understands your state’s laws and how to negotiate with insurance companies.
+The legal system is complex and can be difficult to navigate if you don’t know what you doing, but a personal injury lawyer understands your state’s laws and how to negotiate with insurance companies.
 Legal representation can be fairly affordable as most lawyers either offer payment arrangements or use a contingency plan so that you won’t have to pay anything upfront.
 Your lawyer will be eager to help you in any way that they can during this difficult time and make sure that everything is done to ensure you’ll receive compensation for your suffering.
 Ready to speak to a car accident lawyer?
 Feel free to reach out to the Dixon Injury Firm and discuss the options available for your hit-and-run case today.